rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Import something from blender
+- Import a textured crate from blender
+- Can place crates
 - Work on a humanoid in blender
 - Ensure recast navmesh is working